 Property taxes receivable which are expected to be paid to the Village within sixty days are considered available and are recognized as revenue.
-Sales, income and other taxes are considered measurable when they have been collected by the State or other collection agent and are recognized as revenue if they are expected to be received by the Village within sixty days.
+Sales, income and other taxes are considered measurable when they have been collected by the State or other collection agent and are recognized as revenue if they are expected to be received by the Village within sixty days after the fiscal year end.
 Miscellaneous revenues are recorded as revenue when received in cash because they are generally not measurable until received.
 Investment earnings are recorded as earned because they are both measurable and available.